TheUnicat/chessGPT/README.md

 Training:

-SKIP TRAINING STEP IF YOU ALREADY POSSESS MODEL WEIGHTS (ckpt.pt file) in the path chessGPT/out-chessGPT-char/ckpt.pt.
+skip training step if you have model file (ckpt.pt file) in the path chessGPT/out-chessGPT-char/ckpt.pt.
 Jump to the 'sampling' section.

 To train a chessGPT model (add data to data/chess before doing this), simply type